-The company has announced plans to combine its Turf & Specialty and Plant Nutrient groups in 2015 to foster growth and enhance profitability.
+The company combined its Turf & Specialty and Plant Nutrient groups in 2015 to foster growth and enhance profitability.
 It plans to grow the lawn and cob business by adding new products and technology, and by seeking out opportunities to acquire new businesses.
-Indeed, acquisitions in existing and new markets are key to The Andersons's growth strategy.
-In total, the company invested more than $100 million in 2013, mainly to purchase rail cars and on joint ventures.
+Indeed, acquisitions in existing and new markets are key to The Andersons' growth strategy.

 Mergers and Acquisitions

-In October 2014, the company purchased two San Antonio-based food grade corn companies: United Grain, LLC; and Keller Grain, Inc.
+That year the company purchased Auburn Bean and Grain (six grain and four agronomy assets) for $60.9 million.
+It also bought two San Antonio-based food grade corn companies: United Grain, LLC; and Keller Grain, Inc.

-In September 2013 the company's Rail Group acquired Kansas City, Missouri-based Mile Rail, LLC, a railcar repair and cleaning company.
+In 2013 the company's Rail Group acquired Kansas City, Missouri-based Mile Rail, LLC, a railcar repair and cleaning company.
 The purchase expands The Andersons' current railcar repair network both geographically and enables it to repair and clean virtually all types of railcars.
-In July 2013, The Andersons and partner Lansing Trade Group established a 50:50 joint venture to acquire Thompsons Limited, a grain and food-grade bean handler and agronomy input provider based in Blenheim, Ontario, and operating through a dozen locations across the province and in Minnesota, for $152 million.
+That year, The Andersons and partner LTG established a 50:50 joint venture to acquire Thompsons Limited, a grain and food-grade bean handler and agronomy input provider based in Blenheim, Ontario, and operating through a dozen locations across the province and in Minnesota, for $152 million.
 (The Andersons paid $48 million in cash for its share.)
 By purchasing Thompsons, it established a foothold in Ontario with a similarly diversified agricultural company adjacent to its eastern corn-belt roots.